ayeshaacheema/salon_booking_api/README.md

 ## Role Authorization Middleware

-A new middleware was added:
+A new authorization middleware was added:

 ```text
 middleware/authorize.js